kintone-labs/kintone-ui-component/docs/document/docs/getting-started/quick-start.md

   </tr>
 </table>

-> 各対応ブラウザ最新版での動作を確認しております。
+> The components have been tested in the latest version of each supported browser.
-> kintone UI Component v1 系 は現在 kintone で使用しているライブラリとの兼ね合いで、IE11 では正常に動作しません。
+> Kintone UI Component v1 does not work properly in IE11 due to the balance with the library currently used by Kintone.

-> 各コンポーネントのリファレンスページでは、Overview にてコンポーネントのプレビュー表示をしています。
+> You can preview the components in the Overview section in each component's reference page.
-> IE11 では動作しない点、ご了承ください。
+> Please be noted that it is not supported in IE11.